cosc2336-ds-alg/assg06/.github/ISSUE_TEMPLATE/task-5--implement--fibonacci-memoization.md

 **Description**

 In task 5 you are to implement the Fibonacci computation using the describe memoization technique.
 This technique builds a lookup table of the Fibonacci calculated results as needed when called.
-The table and function to intialize it have been given for you to use in this task.
+The table and function to initialize it have been given for you to use in this task.

 **Suggested Solution**